Sudo-Ivan/dockerized-game-servers/docs/src/content/docs/servers/arma-3.md

 The entrypoint runs `arma3server_x64` with `-config=/home/arma3/configs/server.cfg`, UDP port **2302**, and `-profiles=/home/arma3/profiles`.

+`ci/server-catalog.sh` lists `server`, `configs`, and `profiles` as the backup volumes for `./tools/gs backup arma-3`, `cache` is left out since it only holds the SteamCMD/workshop download cache and regenerates on the next sync.
+Arma 3 has no `update_envs` entry, so `./tools/gs update arma-3` is not available, see [Ops](/guides/ops/) for what does work.

 ## Ports

 Publish UDP **2302-2306** (game and Steam query).